On the nonlinear electrodynamics in a Lorentz-breaking scenario: Introduction

 Nonlinear extensions of electrodynamics nowadays are used in the study of gravity, cosmology and condensed matter physics \cite{Hendi,Zhao,Miskovic,Habib,Aiello,Balart}.
 The renewed interest in nonlinear electrodynamics (see \cite{Hela1} and references therein) is also justified by the new very high intensity LASERs.
 Such devices are the best way to investigate classical and quantum electrodynamics in the strong field regime.
 The recent LASERs may, in the near future, be used in a detailed inspection of the structure of the vacuum and, therefore, of the electromagnetic nonlinearities \cite{Karbs,Markl,Battesti,Kink}.

 In connection with the usual treatment of nonlinear electrodynamics, the study of Lorentz-violating models is also involved with questions like the anisotropy of the spacetime.
 This is because the Standard Model Extension (SME) \cite{SME1, SME2}, the model which is obtained by adding all possible Lorentz-violating terms which could emerge due to spontaneous breaking of this symmetry, establishes a set of constant tensors as the parameters of Lorentz violation which select special directions in spacetime.
 Recently, it was pursued the investigation of a generic nonlinear extension of axionic electrodynamics in a Carroll-Field-Jackiw (CFJ) \cite{CFJ} scenario that implements Lorentz-symmetry violation \cite{Hela2}.

-In this paper, we study nonlinear electrodynamics under the influence of a different kind of Lorentz-violating term.
+Considering the experimental aspects of Lorentz violation, there are imprints in quantum gravity at low energies \cite{Kost1,Dopli,Boj,Amel}.
+Experiments based on multi-messenger astronomy, for instance, bring us new possibilities to test diﬀerent models that incorporate Lorentz violation \cite{Adda}.
+In particular, from the perspective of the Standard Model Extension (SME) program, proposed tests involve gravitational waves,\cite{Kost2,Kost3,Schr} cosmic rays, \cite{Kost4,Alts} and astrophysical tests with neutrinos and gamma-ray photons \cite{Bert}.
+Fortunately, there is an extensive compilation of constraints on the values of the coeﬃcients for Lorentz and CPT violation in the SME \cite{Kost5,Kost-CPT}, permitting quantifying Lorentz violation from the diﬀerent sectors of the SME.
+In this paper, we study nonlinear electrodynamics under the influence of a specific kind of Lorentz-violating term.
 This is a special case of the CPT-even term of the photon sector in the SME.

 The interest in the CPT-even terms has increased some time ago in connection with the aether concept and to the study of extra dimensions.
 It was discussed, for example \cite{Carroll}, the use of Lorentz-violating tensor fields with expectation values aligned with the extra dimensions so as to keep these extra dimensions hidden.
 The Lorentz-violating terms of the gauge, fermion and scalar sectors, in this case, would come from the interaction between these fields with the aether fields.
 The kind of CPT-even term we are considering can be radiatively generated when a Lorentz-violating nonminimal coupling is introduced in electrodynamics \cite{Petrov,Scarp,Scarp2,Petrov-Scarp}.